-The William E. Gordon telescope at Arecibo (Puerto Rico, USA) was a 305 m fixed-dish radio telescope with a 2380 MHz radar transmitter.
-It was used to obtain radar observations of PN9 on 3, 4 and 5 March 2001.
-The delay-Doppler imaging on 3 March were for ranging and ephemeris correction, hence they were excluded from the analysis.
-On 4 March, imaging was mostly conducted with a baud length of $0.1 \,\mu s$ giving a ~15 m resolution, with some further imaging at $0.2 \,\mu s$ (~30 m).
-On 5 March, a baud length of $0.2 \mu s$ (~30 m) was used for imaging.
+The William E. Gordon telescope at Arecibo (Puerto Rico, USA) was a 305-m fixed-dish radio telescope with a 2380-MHz radar transmitter.
+It was used to obtain radar observations of PN9 on 2001 March 3-5.
+The delay-Doppler imaging on March 3 was for ranging and ephemeris correction, hence they were excluded from the analysis.
+On March 4, imaging was mostly conducted with a baud length of 0.1 μ s giving an ~15-m resolution, with some further imaging at $0.2 \,\mu s$ (~30 m).
+On March 5, a baud length of $0.2 \,\mu s$ (~30 m) was used for imaging.
 The observers submitted astrometric measurements which were used to refine the orbital solution.
-The CW spectra from 4 and 5 March were included in the analysis.
-Observations from 3 March were not obtained until late in the modelling process.
+The CW spectra from March 4 and 5 were included in the analysis.
+Observations from March 3 were not obtained until late in the modelling process.
 Due to limited computational resources and the presence of data from subsequent days, these data were not added to the model.
-All but ten minutes of the delay-Doppler imaging is at extremely low resolution and would not offer a significant contribution to the model, however we recommend that the continuous wave spectra are included in any future work.
+All but 10 min of the delay-Doppler imaging is at extremely low resolution and would not offer a significant contribution to the model, however, we recommend that the CW spectra are included in any future work.